 - Minister Fast Announces Next Round of Negotiations Toward Canada-Japan Free Trade Agreement

 Japan: Canada’s Partner in Asia-Pacific

 Canada-Japan relations are underpinned by political, economic and cultural ties which are bolstered by common values and mutual positive perceptions.
 Today, Canada and Japan are partners in numerous international groups and organizations including the G8, G20, APEC, the ASEAN Regional Forum, and the OECD.
 Both Canada and Japan are strongly committed to ensuring continued economic vitality, cooperative political relations, and development in the Asia-Pacific region.

 Trade and economic relations between Canada and Japan have been steadily expanding.
-With a gross domestic product of $5.8 trillion, Japan is the world's third largest national economy and one of Canada's most important economic and commercial partners.
+With a gross domestic product of almost 5.1 trillion (2013), Japan is the world's third largest national economy and one of Canada's most important economic and commercial partners.

 Japan is by far Canada's largest bilateral foreign direct investment (FDI) partner in Asia.
-Japan's FDI in Canada totalled $12.8 billion in 2011, coming from approximately 330 Japanese subsidiaries and affiliate companies operating in Canada and employing tens of thousands of Canadians.
-Canadian investment in Japan is also significant and diverse with about 90 companies that have a permanent Japanese presence, primarily in the automotive, ICT, financial services, and forestry sectors.
-The stock of Canadian direct investment in Japan in 2011 increased to $8.4 billion.
+Japan's FDI in Canada totalled $17.3 billion in 2013, coming from approximately 330 Japanese subsidiaries and affiliate companies operating in Canada and employing tens of thousands of Canadians.
+Canadian investment in Japan is also significant and diverse with over 100 companies active primarily in the automotive, ICT, financial services, and forestry sectors.
+The stock of Canadian direct investment in Japan in 2013 totalled almost $4.7 billion.

 - Joint Study on the Possibility of a Canada-Japan Economic Partnership Agreement

 - Report of the Standing Committee on International Trade – Sixth Report on the an Economic Partnership between Canada and Japan